architjoshi-db/arcion-docs/content/docs/sources/source-setup/Postgresql.md

 #Add your replication slot (slot which holds the real-time changes of the source database) as follows:
   replication-slots:
-    io_replicate: #Replace "io-replicate" with your replication slot name
+    arcion_test: #Replace "io-replicate" with your replication slot name
       - wal2json #plugin used to create replication slot (wal2json | test_decoding)

 log-reader-type: {STREAM|SQL}